mesosphere/dcos-docs-site/pages/services/kafka/2.6.0-2.2.1/started/index.md

 ## Service Name

-The name of this Kafka instance in DC/OS.
+A Service Name is the name of the Kafka instance in DC/OS.
 This is an option that cannot be changed once the Kafka cluster is started: it can only be configured via the DC/OS CLI `--options` flag when the Kafka instance is created.

 *   **In DC/OS CLI options.json**: `name`: string (default: `kafka`)
 *   **DC/OS web interface**: The service name cannot be changed after the cluster has started.